codingjin/runsssp/README.md

   ./kcore DATAFOLDER/out 1024 16 16

-  (It needs two 16, then we got 64 files named out.xxx_col-16-coo-tiled-1024-xx; 16 is the stripe length, we may change it accordingly)
+  (It needs two 16, then we got 64 files named out.xxx_col-16-coo-tiled-1024-xx; 16 is the stripe length, we may change it accordingly.
+For large dataset:  ./kcore DATAFOLDER/out 8192 128 128)

 (4) execute sssp